nievergeltlab/gnomix_tractor_haul/README.md

      for (SLURM_ARRAY_TASK_ID in seq 1 1 22) ; do ... job script contents ... ; done  ;

-   You'll also need to install whatever compiling libraries are necessary to install xgmix by yourself
+   You'll also need to install whatever compiling libraries are necessary to install G-Nomix by yourself

-   You also may need to use shorter blocks for splitting the chromosomes (eg 30 mega-basepairs) as xgmix uses a lot of memory